 About the ingredients

 - Most of the farro you’ll find in grocery stores is pearled which means the bran has been removed.
 Pearled farro requires a shorter cook time than unpearled.
-If you have unpearled farro you might want to soak it overnight before using because it takes longer to cook.
+If you have unpearled farro it’s a good idea to soak it overnight before cooking.

 - To prep butternut squash cut a small piece off of the bottom and stem ends so that your squash will sit flat.
 Use a vegetable peeler to remove all of the hard peel.
 Now cut lengthwise in half and scoop out the seeds.
 Cut each half into 1″ slices and then cut each slice into cubes.